loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.387: This was generated on May 16 at 12:44 am.
+Time-SVD++ was carried out on the entire dataset with 100 factors, 60 iterations, and a learning rate decay of 0.92.
+Also, all of the regularization factors in TIMESVDPP_QUAL_7.749 were decreased by a factor of 1.02, to try and get more overfitting.

 TIMESVDPP_QUAL_7.046: This was generated on May 15 at 7:46 pm.
 Time-SVD++ was carried out on the entire dataset with 200 factors, 80 iterations, and a learning rate decay of 0.945.
 All other parameters were the same as those